jvyden420/bobpony.org/_posts/2018-07-16-The8DollarPC.md

 ---
 <a name="summary"></a>
 # Summary
-This PC I've found at the thrift store today as of writing this post will be officially be replacing my old Hewlett-Packard Compaq D530 CMT (Not throwing it away, just gonna store it somewhere) since the computer is starting to have issues and of course it's understandable due to its age since I've had the pc since early 2008.
-The pc will be officially be replacing my old HP D530 CMT since I'll migrate the parts like the RAM considering that the pc came with no ram at all and no hard drive whatsoever which that would include the SSD from it.
+This PC I've found at the thrift store today as of writing this post will be officially be replacing my old Hewlett-Packard Compaq D530 CMT (Not throwing it away, just going to store it somewhere) since the computer is starting to have issues and of course it's understandable due to its age since I've had the pc since early 2008.
+This pc will officially replace my old HP D530 CMT since I'll migrate the parts like the RAM considering that the pc came with no ram at all and no hard drive whatsoever which that would include the SSD from it.
 Not only that, I'll migrate the PCI devices like my USB 2.0 card and the Wireless network card.
 The primary reason why I've retired my old HP computer is because it had issues like recognizing the RAM (I've tried cleaning the slots and the ram, but no difference), also this pc has some more modern technology like PCI express, even though it might be PCI express 1.1 slots...
 It's much better than AGP and the legacy PCI since PCI cards are not good due to the speed of it even if you used a PCI to PCIe converter it will be bottlenecked by the speeds of PCI, also the AGP slot is very obsolete since there's not enough good GPUs for the poor AGP slot which is a huge problem.
 <a name="specs"></a>
 # System specifications
 Processor: AMD Athlon 64 X2 3800+

 RAM: 2 GB DDR1

-IntegrGPU: NVIDIA GeForce 6100
+Integrated GPU: NVIDIA GeForce 6100

-SSD: 120 GB Sandisk (Added by me)
+SSD: 120 GB SanDisk (Added by me)

 Model: Gateway GT5028

 Original operating system it first came with: Windows XP Media Center Edition 2005
 <a name="gettingit"></a>
 # Getting the PC
 One day, I was at the thrift store and I've was looking around in the electronic department, then I've found this machine for $7.99.
 I thought it was a steal considering it has an AMD Athlon 64 X2 and has DDR1 SLOTS!
-Not only that, I've believed that this PC would be a ton better than my old HP D530 since the AMD Athlon 64 cpus have more power than the Pentium 4.
+Not only that, I've believed that this PC would be a ton better than my old HP D530 since the AMD Athlon 64 CPUs have more power than the Pentium 4.
 I was quite impressed of how lightweight this PC is, unlike my HP Compaq D530 CMT.
 <a name="puttingos"></a>
 ## Putting an operating system on it
-Since I wasn't to sure what hardware the machine really had and I wanted to do some testing first before putting an old OS like Windows XP, so I've decided that Windows 10 would be more suited since it should have most of the drivers for this PC and sure enough, it did.
+Since I wasn't too sure what hardware the machine really had and I wanted to do some testing first before putting an old OS like Windows XP, so I've decided that Windows 10 would be more suited since it should have most of the drivers for this PC and sure enough, it did.
 The Windows 10 version I've used as an evaluation copy just for testing it out on this machine and see how well it could handle Windows 10.
 I wasn't really surprised that Windows 10 wasn't very optimized for this computer since it felt slow and wasn't really fluid which had some features lacking like the Acrylic effects (See Gallery) considering the operating system is mainly designed for modern machines in mind.
 Don't worry, this Windows 10 install is just a temporary install.
 <a name="win10boot"></a>
 ## Windows 10 starting up under a minute
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/czmUjSHgi4o" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 Not bad considering it's on the SSD.
 <a name="limitations"></a>
 ## Limitations
-- Windows 8.1 x64 and higher will not work at all, so 32-bit version has to be used.
+- Windows 8.1 x64 and higher will not work at all, so 32-bit version must be used.
-- Windows 10 runs poorly for doing any heavy related task such as gaming and uses a lot of cpu usage during the first few minutes after starting up as seen here.
+- Windows 10 runs poorly for doing any heavy related task such as gaming and uses a lot of CPU usage during the first few minutes after starting up as seen here.
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Windows 10 be mining bitcoins <a href="https://t.co/LQ2ykr4NPR">pic.twitter.com/LQ2ykr4NPR</a></p>&mdash; Bob Pony (@TheBobPony) <a href="https://twitter.com/TheBobPony/status/1017869696094425094?ref_src=twsrc%5Etfw">July 13, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As you can see, it's not really worth using Windows 10 on this machine whatsoever unless you're running the LTSB/LTSC version since that version is less bloated or do tweaking with Windows 10.
-Later on, I'll discuss why Windows XP is more suited on this machine like around the end of this blog post, especially being used as an retro gaming machine.
+As you can see, it's not worth using Windows 10 on this machine whatsoever unless you're running the LTSB/LTSC version since that version is less bloated or do tweaking with Windows 10.
+Later, I'll discuss why Windows XP is more suited on this machine like around the end of this blog post, especially being used as a retro gaming machine.
 <a name="gaming"></a>
 # Gaming comparison
 <a name="win10gaming"></a>
 ## Gaming on Windows 10
-There was totally no regrets!
+There were totally no regrets!
 ### Portal 1
 <video width="640" height="360" controls>
   <source src="https://cdn.discordapp.com/attachments/251863047587627008/467519455313002507/20180713223441.MP4" type="video/mp4">